LabCRAIG/boardwalk/README.md

 ---

-`round_counter(self) -> int`: Returns the new value of the `round` attribute after a move has been performed.
+`turn_counter(self) -> int`: Returns the new value of the `turn` attribute after a move has been performed.

-Default behavior: simply returns the current `round` value increased by 1.
+Default behavior: simply returns the current `turn` value increased by 1.

-Override cases: games with non-trivial round calculations.
+Override cases: games with non-trivial turn calculations.
 For example, if you wish to allow the same player to make multiple moves within the same turn.
 Remember to also handle this in your `next_player` method.

 ---